Model Diffusion for Certifiable Few-shot Transfer Learning: Proposed Approach

-Our first observation is that the gradient-based model adaptation to low-shot data samples $S^*$ needs to avoided to reduce the hypothesis space complexity as discussed in Sec.~\ref{sec:background}.
-Our key intuition is that we can learn the task distribution $p_{true}(T)$ using the training tasks $\{T_i\}_{i=1}^N$, but while doing so, we will introduce some strong inductive bias or regularization.
+Our first observation is that gradient-based model adaptation to low-shot samples $S^*$ must be avoided to reduce hypothesis space complexity (Sec.~\ref{sec:background}).
+Our key intuition is that we can learn the task distribution $p_{true}(T)$ from training tasks $\{T_i\}_{i=1}^N$, but doing so introduces a strong inductive bias or regularization.
 Let $\theta_i$ be the learned neural network parameters for task $T_i$.
-(Throughout the paper, we deal with PEFT adapter parameters as $\theta$, leaving the pre-trained main backbone parameters fixed.)
-We can view $\theta_i$ as the best description for the task $T_i$.
-We can collect task-wise trained network parameters $\{\theta_i\}_{i=1}^N$, and learning the task distribution $p_{true}(T)$ can be regarded as a {\em density estimation problem}, namely estimating the density $p(\theta)$ from the i.i.d.~samples $\{\theta_i\}_{i=1}^N$.
-In other words, we treat $p(\theta)$ as a parametric description or surrogate for $p_{true}(T)$.
+(Throughout, we treat PEFT adapter parameters as $\theta$, keeping the pre-trained backbone fixed.)
+We view $\theta_i$ as the best description of $T_i$ and collect task-wise parameters $\{\theta_i\}_{i=1}^N$.
+Learning $p_{true}(T)$ thus reduces to a {\em density estimation problem}, i.e., estimating $p(\theta)$ from i.i.d.~samples $\{\theta_i\}_{i=1}^N$, treating $p(\theta)$ as a surrogate for $p_{true}(T)$.

-We learn a diffusion model $p(\theta)$ with $\{\theta_i\}_{i=1}^N$ as training data following~\citep{ddpm}.
-The estimated $p(\theta)$, as a proxy for $p_{true}(T)$, can be used at test time: We generate many plausible candidate samples $\theta$ (i.e., tasks $T$), among which we select the one that is closest to $T^*$.
-Since we only have the support data set $S^*$ of $T^*$ available, we find the candidate sample that has the least discrepancy with $S^*$.
-The least discrepancy criterion can be defined as the minimum loss selection rule, i.e., $\arg\min_{\theta\in \Theta} \sum_{(x,y)\in S^*} l(\theta; x,y)$ where $\Theta$ is the set of candidate samples from the diffusion model $p(\theta)$.
-Importantly, this is the empirical risk minimization where the candidate diffusion sample set $\Theta$ serves as our {\em hypothesis space}.
+We learn a diffusion model $p(\theta)$ with $\{\theta_i\}_{i=1}^N$ as training data following~\citet{ddpm}.
+At test time, the estimated $p(\theta)$ serves as a proxy for $p_{true}(T)$.
+We generate plausible candidate samples $\theta$ (i.e., tasks $T$) and select the one closest to $T^*$.
+Since only $S^*$ of $T^*$ is available, we choose the sample with the least discrepancy from $S^*$ via the minimum loss rule: $\arg\min_{\theta\in \Theta} \sum_{(x,y)\in S^*} l(\theta; x,y)$, where $\Theta$ is the set of diffusion model candidates.
+This corresponds to empirical risk minimization where $\Theta$ acts as the {\em hypothesis space}, and we this learner \ourShort{} (\ourLong).

-It is important to note that this learning strategy is nothing but {\em selection from a finite hypothesis space}, instead of searching a continuous hypothesis space as in gradient-based parameter-level fine-tuning.
-The choice of the finite hypothesis set (diffusion model samples) prior to learning provides an opportunity for a strong regularizing inductive bias that can be learned from the upstream tasks (by training the diffusion model).
+This strategy amounts to {\em selection from a finite hypothesis space}, rather than searching a continuous space via gradient-based fine-tuning.
+The choice of a finite hypothesis set (diffusion model samples) before learning enables a strong regularizing inductive bias learned from upstream tasks.